schooltool-project/schooltool-book/source/upgrade-lucid.rst

 You can then `upgrade Ubuntu <https://help.ubuntu.com/10.04/serverguide/C/installing-upgrading.html>`_ normally.

 After the upgrade is complete, edit ``/etc/apt/sources.list`` and change schooltool-owners line to "lucid".
-Then ''sudo apt-get update`` and ``sudo apt-get upgrade`` again to get the newest Schooltool and Zope libraries.
+Then ``sudo apt-get update`` and ``sudo apt-get upgrade`` again to get the newest Schooltool and Zope libraries.